Have you been staying up way until 2:00 am or later?

 In order to get a good night’s sleep, you want your sleepiness level to be high, and the noise level to be low.

-According to Dr. Naiman, more often than not, the reason why people can’t fall asleep is NOT because of lack of sleepiness, but rather because of excessive noise.
+According to Dr. Naiman, more often than not, the reason why people can’t fall asleep is NOT because of lack of sleepiness, but rather because of excessive noise and over-thinking.
 Read the full article here(source)

 So How Do You Get Rid of Insomnia Naturally?

 If you find it difficult to fall asleep in the initial stages, here are 11 techniques for insomnia which are guaranteed effective:

 Take a bath or hot shower and relax, to unwind and get rid of the tiredness of the day.
 Add Epson salts (sooth and relax achy muscles), a few drops of lavender oil, or set up your aromatherapy kit.